-Pink Nail Society in Fort Lauderdale, Florida, is currently running a cancer awareness program to inform men about the risks of prostate cancer.
+Pink Nail Society is a non-profit organization to inform men about the risks of prostate cancer.

 Our founder, Stephen Tendrich, was a bartender in New York when his father was diagnosed with prostate cancer.
-His (Prostate Specific Antigen) PSA level had already reached level 22, which means that his cancer cells have already dominated his prostate.
-It was too late when his doctor suggested surgery.
-Even after going through a surgery and radiation therapy, the cancer cells in his body continue to increase in number.
-This is why he decided to administer hormone therapy treatment every month to decelerate the growth of cells.
+His Prostate Specific Antigen (PSA) had already reached level of 22; the cancer had already dominated his prostate.
+The only recourse was his doctor suggesting surgery.
+Even after going through radical surgery and radiation therapy, the cancer cells in his body continued to increase in number.
+Therefore, it was decided to administer hormone therapy treatment every month to decelerate the growth of cancer cells.

 A Touching Exchange between Father and Son:

 In July of 2014, Stephen and his father Donald, were face-timing.
 Donald explained that he felt he lost his manhood due to the side